Raspberry Crumb Bars

 Raspberry crumb bars are a simply irresistible bar dessert!
 I baked up these delectable Raspberry Crumb Bars when my mother-in-law was visiting.
-She and Bill both raved about these jam filled bars with the generous streusel topping!
+She and Bill both raved about these jam-filled bars with the generous streusel topping!

 When I spotted the bar dessert recipe for these gorgeous raspberry bars on Danielle’s blog, the thick layer of crumbs reeled me in.
 Bill loves raspberries, so there were no worries that he wouldn’t fall for these gems.

-And with his mom in town for a couple weeks, I crossed my fingers hoping she’d be a fan, too.
+And with his mom in town for a couple of weeks, I crossed my fingers hoping she’d be a fan, too.
 My barely 5-foot tall mother-in-law was 88 pounds when she graduated high school, 88 pounds when she graduated nursing school and 88 pounds when she got married.
 She’s a whopping 90 pounds now—nearly matching her age.

-She’s a gem of a lady and regaled us with funny stories from when she and my father-in-law owned a pharmacy in small town Illinois.
+She’s a gem of a lady and regaled us with funny stories from when she and my father-in-law owned a pharmacy in small-town Illinois.
 We sat around the dinner table laughing and catching up.
 And my goal was to put at least a few ounces on her petite frame while she was visiting.
 And, yes, she loved these raspberry crumb bars.

 Two Sweetie Pies

 Thanks again to my lovely friend, Danielle, for another magnificent recipe!
 She is my go-to blogger for decadent treats.
 I promise you will love whatever you try from her blog!!!
 We share a recipe from each other’s sites every second Monday of the month.
 Bill and his mom both loved these marvelous raspberry bars!!!
 And me, too.
 Go ahead and tweak these with your favorite jam—but I highly recommend this raspberry version.